HaroldMills/atmospheric-sound-absorption/README.md

 plots shows absorption coefficients vs. frequency for a user-specified temperature, pressure, and humidity.
 The plot shows the total absorption coefficient as well as the parts of it due to oxygen relaxation, nitrogen relaxation, and other processes.
-Its user interface looks like this:
+It looks like this:

 ![Plot of absorption with components.](images/absorption-with-components.png)

 The other plot shows absorption coefficients vs. frequency for a user-specified temperature and pressure and several fixed humidities.
-Its user interface looks like this:
+It looks like this:

 ![Plot of absorption for several humidities.](images/absorption-for-several-humidities.png)